Competing and Intertwined Orders in Boson-Doped Mott Antiferromagnets

 {\it Robustness of the SF*+IM phase.---} To confirm the robustness of the exotic SF*+IM phase, we further simulate the model on wider eight-leg cylinders.
-As shown in Fig.~\ref{IM_8leg}(a), the bosons condense at $(0, \pm k^*)$, and the condensation is further enhanced with increasing system size $L_x$ [Fig.~\ref{IM_8leg}(b)].
+As shown in Fig.~\ref{IM_8leg}(a), the bosons condense at $(0, \pm k^*)$, and the condensation is further enhanced with increasing both system length $L_x$ [Fig.~\ref{IM_8leg}(b)] and system width $L_y$ (cf. Fig. S9).
 Unlike four-leg systems, here the peaks of $n(\bf k)$ are located along the $k_y$ direction.
 While the condensation can spontaneously select $(0, \pm k^*)$ or $(\pm k^*, 0)$ in two-dimensional systems, a specific one may be chosen in finite-size systems due to geometry and boundary effects.
 Correspondingly, the spin structure factor $S(\bf k)$ develops a consistent peak at $(0, 2k^*)$ [Fig.~\ref{IM_8leg}(c)].
-With growing system width, the comparable power exponents $K_{\rm G}$ and $K_{\mathrm{s}}$ (cf. Fig.~\ref{SM_SFIM_CDWcorre} and Fig.~\ref{SM_Corre8leg}) strongly indicate that this SF*+IM phase may persist in two dimensions.
+With growing system width, the comparable power exponents $K_{\rm G}$ and $K_{\mathrm{s}}$ (cf. Fig. S8 and Fig. S11) strongly indicate that this SF*+IM phase may persist in two dimensions.
 We also notice the FM signature at $(0, 0)$ in Fig.~\ref{IM_8leg}(c), which originates from the $xy$-FM correlations, as this parameter point lies close to the SF+$xy$-FM phase on the eight-leg system.
 Inclusion of a finite $t'<0$ can suppress this FM signature.

 {\it Experimental proposal.---}Recent experiments in Rydberg tweezer arrays realized a hard-core bosonic $t$-$t'$-$J$ model with $t'/t>0$~\cite{Qiao_2025,Lukas_PRL_2024}.
-In this scheme, three Rydberg levels $\{ \ket{S}, \ket{P},\ket{S'}\}$ of an atom are identified with the local $t$-$J$ Hilbert space, $\{ \ket{\!\!\downarrow}, \ket{\circ},\ket{\!\!\uparrow}\}$, see Fig.~\ref{Phase_Diagram}(c), such that the dipole-dipole interaction between pairs of atoms directly realizes a model similar to the Hamiltonian we study~\cite{Footnote_Rydberg}.
+In this scheme, three Rydberg levels $\{ \ket{S}, \ket{P},\ket{S'}\}$ of an atom are identified with the local $t$-$J$ Hilbert space, $\{ \ket{\!\!\downarrow}, \ket{\circ},\ket{\!\!\uparrow}\}$, see Fig.~\ref{Phase_Diagram}(b), such that the dipole-dipole interaction between pairs of atoms directly realizes a model similar to the Hamiltonian we study~\cite{Footnote_Rydberg}.

 Here, we discuss an extension of the Rydberg scheme to access the full parameter regime, i.e. both $t'/t>0$ and $t'/t<0$: On the microscopic level, the tunneling terms~$t, t' \propto -C_3$ originate from resonant dipolar interactions with transition dipole matrix element~$C_3$ between $\ket{S}$ and~$\ket{P}$ states -- in contrast to Wannier function overlaps of ultracold atoms in optical lattices.
 To be explicit, the dipole matrix element~$C_3$ depends on the quantum numbers of the atomic pair state and has opposite sign for~$\Delta m =\pm 1$ and $\Delta m =0$, where~$\Delta m$ is the change of magnetic quantum number.
 Hence, the global sign of tunneling~$t, t'$ can be set by the quantum number~$m_P$, while keeping~$m_{S}=m_{S'}$ fixed to leave the spin interaction unchanged.